-We found our chenille at Chenille Magic.
-For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection from FreeSpirit Fabrics.
-This is an older collection and so is no longer readily available.
+Chenille can be found through a variety of outlets; we selected a pale yellow.
+The chenille dot we used is less traditional than a chenille stripe, so a bit harder to source, but either texture would work well.
+For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection.
+This is an older collection that is no longer readily available.
 As an option, look for newer fabrics that have a similar vintage vibe.

 Funny Bunny is one-of-a-kind.
 The supply list below gives you the elements we used, but the fabric combos are endless.
 This is a more advanced project with quite a few pattern pieces.
 We’ve included extra photos and step-by-step notes to make everything as easy as possible.
 We know you can do it!

 Make one or a basketful; bunnies like to multiply.

 Fabric and Other Supplies

 - ⅓ yard of 44″+ wide cotton chenille or similar in a solid color

 - ⅓ yard of 44″+ wide quilting weight patterned cotton